junxit/us-congress-bills-110/metadata.md

 - 2008-05-22 — Introduced in House
 - 2008-05-22 — Introduced in House
 - 2008-05-22 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-05-23 — Referred to the Subcommittee on Water Resources and Environment.
+- 2008-07-31 — Committee Consideration and Mark-up Session Held.
+- 2008-07-31 — Ordered to be Reported by Voice Vote.
+- 2008-07-31 — Subcommittee on Water Resources and Environment Discharged.
+- 2008-09-26 — Placed on the House Calendar, Calendar No. 281.
+- 2008-09-26 — Reported by the Committee on Transportation.
+H. Rept.
+110-892.
+- 2008-09-26 — Reported by the Committee on Transportation.
+H. Rept.
+110-892.